EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/subscriptions.md

 ## Query or Mutation over Web Sockets

 The [`graphql-ws`](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md#single-result-operation) protocol also supports executing GraphQL `query` and `mutation` operations over the connection.
 This is supported by EntityGraphQL and follows the speficiation.
 However typically clients will use HTTPS for `query` and `mutation` operations and web sockets for `subscription` operations to aid with scale.

+## Other Implementations

+The above GraphQL subscription implemenation is based on [`graphql-ws`](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) protocol which uses web sockets.
+It is provided by the [EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) package.
+The base [EntityGraphQL](https://www.nuget.org/packages/EntityGraphQL) package does not know about web sockets, there is potential to implement other transpost layers or protocols on top of that.